Steel Core System Could Transform Office Tower Construction

 Faster, Simpler, Safer

-All told, construction is faster, simple and safer than it is with a hybrid system, says Klemencic.
+All told, construction is faster, simpler and safer than it is with a hybrid system, says Klemencic.
 “If successful, the new approach will transform the marketplace,” he predicts.

-A $600,000 study, jointly sponsored by the Charles Pankow Foundation and AISC, is under way to adapt the composite steel walls, first used in the U.S. in the nuclear powerplant sector because it is virtually impenetrable, for high-rise buildings.
+A $600,000 study, jointly sponsored by the Charles Pankow Foundation and AISC, is under way to adapt the composite steel walls—first used in the U.S. in the nuclear powerplant sector because they are virtually impenetrable—for high-rise buildings.

 The goal is to generate experimental data and numerical models that will provide insights into the behavior of the system and allow the development of seismic and wind design provisions.
 “We are trying to optimize the design so it becomes more cost effective,” says Varma.